 We opted for a clean white bathroom and echoed the rustic floors in sink cabinet drawer.
 All in, the budget for construction was about $20,000.
 A smaller scale project requiring only paint and new furnishings is easy to handle on your own.
 Full scale remodels, like this one, will likely require design and construction experts.

 3. GOOD PHOTOS OF YOUR VACATION RENTAL

-It’s essential to have great photos.
+It’s essential to have great photos for marketing your vacation rental property.
 You can use your phone camera, with additional lights and a good editing program.
 Or post an ad online to get a freelance professional photographer to help you.
 The pictures are your 24/7 sales force at work.

 Adding people in the pictures is a great way to animate the space and will help potential guests imagine themselves in it.